CornellMarsRover/Pathfinder/README.md

 Welcome to Cornell Mars Rover's controls software subteam.
 Our primary goal is to design and deliver a robust, fault tolerant, and intuitive rover controls system.
 We work with a few different technologies to achieve this.
 During the first part of your training, you got an overview of the Controls Software System Architecture.
-Now, let's put what you learned into practice by building your own virtual rover!
+Now, let's get some hands-on experience by building your own virtual robotic turtle!

 This project is a simplified replica of the sort of concepts and tools you'll use often on our subteam.
+To get started, head over to the Wiki page!